amua1/AzureAD-Management/README.md

   1. Enable MFA
   2. Disable MFA

-Other things to be added later....
+ UPDATE:
+ #001 version contains only User Management section - other settings to be added later :D

 Feel free to give me ideas on what to include :D

 All the best,